-Other Income (Expense)
+Other Income

-Other income (expense) increased \$34 million in 2020 and decreased \$11 million in 2019 compared to prior years.
-Other income (expense) includes net foreign currency transaction gains and losses, gains or losses from a change in fair value of investments in certain equity securities, and amounts related to the release of risk under our non-contingent guarantee arrangements and changes in the provision of estimated credit losses associated with certain indebtedness of the Lending Joint Ventures.
-In addition, other income includes \$19 million in 2020 related to a pre-tax gain on the sale of certain lease receivables.
+Other income increased \$43 million in 2021 compared to 2020.
+Other income includes net foreign currency transaction gains and losses, gains or losses from a change in fair value of investments in certain equity securities, and amounts related to debt guarantee arrangements of certain joint ventures.
+Net foreign currency transaction gains (losses) were \$12 million and (\$20) million in 2021 and 2020, respectively.
+Other income in 2021 includes \$12 million related to a pre-tax gain on the remeasurement of a previously held investment in Ondot to fair value upon acquiring the remaining ownership interest in the entity and \$20 million related to a gain on sale of investments in certain equity securities.
+Other income in 2020 includes \$19 million related to a pre-tax gain on the sale of certain lease receivables.